 Our school has established links with coveted agencies and companies with the public relations, advertising, journalism, and media production industries.
 High-achieving students committed to pursuing a career in media, culture & technology will be offered exciting internship opportunities, helping you to develop a portfolio and work on real-world projects.

+You'll have the opportunity to join Newsworthy, a dynamic digital space where you'll find award-winning work of UNSW media students.
 As Australia's most global university, you’ll also have opportunities to study overseas at one of our partner institutions across 32 countries.

 Media research at UNSW covers a broad spectrum from journalism and public communication to digital technologies.
 You’ll examine these phenomena through various lenses and approaches, such as media and cultural theory; linguistic and semiotic theory; the political economy of the media; digital media ethnography; public relations scholarship and journalism and ethics.